wbailer/FaceSwapping/README.md

 - Bailer, Werner, and Martin Winter.
 "On Improving Face Generation for Privacy Preservation."
 2019 International Conference on Content-Based Multimedia Indexing (CBMI).
 IEEE, 2019.
 [PDF](https://www.projectmarconi.eu/s/facegen.pdf)

-The pipeline contains of the follwing steps:
+The pipeline consists of the follwing steps:

 - (optional) segmentation of training data of the GAN
 - GAN for generating a set of faces to be used for replacement